-Pandya-Rahul effect: CoA mulls behavioural counselling for Indian team
+Stung by Pandya-Rahul fiasco, Team India likely to undergo behavioural counselling

 "The Indian senior team as well as the Emerging, A teams and U-19s will have behavioural counselling session at the National Cricket Academy (NCA).
 The course will deal with every aspect of a professional sportsperson's life.
 There will also be sessions on gender sensitivity," a senior BCCI official, privy to the development, told PTI on conditions of anonymity.

-When asked whether Rahul and Pandya will attend gender sensitization classes separately, the official responded in the negative.
+When asked whether Rahul and Pandya would attend gender sensitisation classes separately, the official responded in the negative.
 The duo faced severe backlash for making inappropriate comments on women during a chat show, Koffee With Karan, hosted by Bollywood filmmaker Karan Johar.

 "There will be no separate sessions for Rahul and Pandya.
 The entire Indian team will attend sessions and these two boys, as centrally contracted cricketers, will attend the same," he said.